PlanB-Network/bitcoin-educational-content/tutorials/others/content-review-tutorial/en.md

 ---
 name: Contribution - Review
-description: How to participate in the review of educational content on PlanB Network?
+description: How to participate in the review of educational content on Plan ₿ Network?
 ---
 ![github](assets/cover.webp)